 Fencing shoes are heavily debated between fencers.

-Keeping in mind they dynamics of the sport (the fencing lunge exerts up to 7x the fencer’s body weight on to their leading heal).
+Keeping in mind the dynamics of the sport (the fencing lunge exerts up to 7x the fencer’s body weight on to their leading heel).
 It’s important your balance is even, and the ability to stop, start, change direction and have a good grip is crucial.
-You need good lateral support so be sure the shoes are wide enough.
-I often see fencers whose feet are hanging off the edges of their shoes, which increases the risk of an ankle roll and to compensate their footwork deterioates making a higher risk of injury.
+Good lateral support is important so be sure the shoes are wide enough.
+I often see fencers whose feet are hanging off the edges of their shoes, which increases the risk of an ankle roll and to compensate their footwork deteriorates making a higher risk of injury.

 Don’t use running shoes, or any heavily padded shoes.
-Many shoes will shift your balance to the front of the foot.
+Many shoes shift your balance to the front of the foot.
 You want to be able to “feel the floor”.
-Don’t use wrestling shoes, they are flat but made to use on a padded mat, there is not enough cushioning, durability or support for fencing.
+Don’t use wrestling shoes, they are flat but made to use on a padded mat, therefore they don’t have enough cushioning, durability or support for fencing.

 Adidas has been making fencing shoes longer than anyone else making fencing shoes.
-They have made some wonderful models, so if you can find the older models don’t be afraid to try them.
+They have made many wonderful models..
 Other makers are now adapting their court shoes to use in fencing.
-Kempa and Anta have altered some of their court shoes and now have fencing shoes that are good reviews from fencers.
+Kempa and Anta have altered some of their court shoes and now have fencing shoes that are getting good reviews from fencers.